youngwoocho/MyTextRecognitionApp/README.md

 # My Text Recognition App

-Demo application to show the performance of ML Kit Text Recognition library
+Demo application to show the performance of ML Kit Text Recognition library V1/V2

 ## Description

-This app was designed to show performance of ML Kit Text Recognition library in two ways:

-    1. Text recognition on one saved image
-    2. Text recognition on real time image stream
+The app shows a camera preview and the text recognition result from the camera image stream

 Two main libraries used in this app are:

     1. CameraX library
-    2. ML Kit Text Recognition library
+    2. ML Kit Text Recognition library V1/V2